 Want to contribute to The Ruined Report?
-All FJVs and current JVs are welcome to submit guest posts and to join the team as contributors, editors, and artists/photographers.
+All FJVs and current JVs are welcome to submit guest posts and to join the team as contributors, editors, artists/photographers, and social media teammates.

 We explicitly and especially want to encourage FJVs (and JVs) with under-represented and/or marginalized identities to consider contributing to the blog, even if just by writing occasional guest posts.
 Representation, diversity, and inclusion are super important, and we want this blog to feature your voices, so please consider contributing if you are a person of color, if you are LGBTQ+, if you are a person with disabilities, if you are someone who comes from a non-Catholic faith tradition, or if you have another marginalized and/or under-represented identity.

 We are still building up our blog team and we would love to have you join us!
 If you’re interested in contributing or if you have any questions, please email Cam at <firstname.lastname@example.org>.
 For more information, please read the role descriptions below as well as our policies and our guidelines for contributors.